symfony-cmf/symfony-cmf-docs/bundles/routing_auto.rst

 ``/blogs/my-new-blog/{slug}`` which could be handled by a controller.
 Why not just do this?

- 1. By having a route for each page in the system the application has more information about itself, so it is easy to implement things like validation or a site map.
-Or to enable the user to select an endpoint to be used as the destination for a menu item link.
+ 1. By having a route for each page in the system the application has a knowledge of which URLs are accessible, this can be very useful, for example, when specifying endpoints for menu items are generating a site map.

  2. By separating the route from the content we allow the route to be customized independently of the content, for example, a blog post may have the same title as another post but might need a different URL.

- 3. We can customize the action taken when a route is moved or deleted.
-For example, if the title of the blog is changed, we can leave a redirect to the new title on the old route.
+ 3. Separate route documents are translateable - this means we can have a URL for *each language*, "/welcome" and "/bienvenue" would each reference the same document in english and french respectively.
+This would be difficult if the slug were embedded in the content document.

+ 4. By decoupling route and content the application doesn't care *what* is referenced in the route document.
+This means that we can easily replace the class of document referenced.

 Anatomy of an automatic URL
 ---------------------------